jacobvarner/hoops-jacobvarner/_posts/2020-2-21-an-overview-of-kenpom-net-and-other-official-metrics-used-by-the-ncaa-tournament-selection-committee-in-2020.md

 I do not reference Sagarin as often and am not as familiar with the ratings, but you can get a pretty good explanation
 [directly on the site](https://www.usatoday.com/sports/ncaab/sagarin/).
-Like others, Sagarin has his own rating for schedule which ranks teams based on strength of schedule.
+Like others, Sagarin has his rating for a schedule which ranks teams based on the overall strength of opponents.

 Sagarin has three ratings that are combined to create the overall rating for each team: a predictor rating based on expected future scores, a golden mean